markwu35/home_app/README.md

 ## Future Features

-* implement scheduling
+* Implement scheduling
-* cleaning reset automatically overnight
+* Cleaning reset automatically overnight
-* change emails into name
+* Change emails into name
-* jeopardy backend implementation
+* Jeopardy backend implementation
-* forms on modals to minimize use of space
+* Forms on modals to minimize use of space
-* enhance write up signing UI
+* Enhance write up signing UI

 ## Bugs

 * Jquery doesn't work when you reload, it doesnt update td to class cleaned
-* nightmode then login, and table borders become black
+* Nightmode then login, and table borders become black
 * Limit who can access writeups in server main.js and client main.js helpers
-* add reset workshop button
+* Add reset workshop button
-* dont rely on html to determine if sign or delete
+* Don't rely on html to determine if sign or delete
-* dynamic template.body.events clicking implementation
+* Dynamic template.body.events clicking implementation